 Electronic Submission of Records

 Starting in 2019 and continuing for each year thereafter, organizations based on establishment size and NAICS code must submit 300A form data collected in the previous calendar year by March 2nd.
-The second part of the rule is the only part that has not yet taken effect, which is the requirement for large establishments with 250 or more employees to do more than the 300A.
-Keep posted to find out how the final rule takes effect.

 What Can You Learn from Tracking This Data